DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-equity-of-school-placements.md

 ## Further considerations

-Improving the language

-- special classes
+We considered some changes that we did not implement.
+These included:

+- finding the mentor’s details using the Database of Qualified Teachers (DQT)
+- improving the language used in questions based on GIAS information
-- SEND provision for organisations
+- aligning SEND training options for mentors to available training
+- giving options for subject networks and associations based on the mentor’s subject

+### Finding the mentor’s details using the Database of Qualified Teachers (DQT)

+In the add mentor flow, we ask for a mentor’s name, email address and TRN.
+We can use the name and TRN to look up the mentor details in DQT, so we do not need to duplicate information, for example, the date they qualified as a teacher and their qualifications.

+### Improving the language used in questions based on GIAS information

+We have a number of questions based on information we import from GIAS, for example ‘Special classes’, ‘Religious character’ and ‘Urban or rural.’
+We need to consider if this language is well understood and what we should name things if it is not understood.

-Changing the SEND training options for mentors to be more closely aligned to training available
+### Aligning SEND training options for mentors to available training

-Making the SEND provision and training questions optional and removing the none option
+In the prototype, we use the school’s SEND provision options in the list of SEND training options for mentors.
+This is not correct.
+The list should contain a common set of SEND training options for mentors.

-Giving options for subject networks and associations based on the mentor’s subject
+### Giving options for subject networks and associations based on the mentor’s subject

-Adding a mentor using a lookup to DQT
+The ‘Subject networks and associations’ question collects answers as free text.
+This means we need to guide users so they know what to write.
+A better option may be to provide standard options based on what we know about the mentor’s subject.

 ## What we found

+### Mentors

+Mentor qualifications is very useful as even the lead mentor who manages their mentors may not know everything their colleagues have done (eg NPQ)

+### Schools

 The term 'training with additional needs' may be more optimal as terminology as opposed to 'training with disabilities'

-Mentor qualifications is very useful as even the lead mentor who manages their mentors may not know everything their colleagues have done (eg NPQ)

 There isn't really a definition for schools' capability to supporting trainees with needs, this is likely because it is the exception rather than the norm

 There appears to be a gap in mentors having specific SEND qualifications, we heard that some seminars are ran and short informal courses etc

-Feedback indiciated we should separate sections within the organisation page for supporting students and supporting trainees with needs
+Feedback indicated we should separate sections within the organisation page for supporting students and supporting trainees with needs

+*[DQT]: Database of Qualified Teachers
+*[GIAS]: Get information about schools
+*[ITT]: Initial Teacher Training
+*[NPQ]: National Professional Qualification
+*[SEND]: Special Educational Needs and Disabilities *[TRN]: Teacher Reference Number